Himmatwala (1983 film): Plot

 Master Dharam Murti witnesses Sher Singh Bandookwala murdering a man.
-Sher Singh manages to get exonerated by using his money and influence.
-He wants to get revenge on Master Dharam Murti.
-So, he falsely accuses him of sexually assaulting a female teacher named Menaka.
-Dharam Murti becomes very demoralized by this incident and leaves the village abandoning his wife and children lest they also face the stigma of being related to him.
+Bandookwala manages to get exonerated by using his money and influence.
+He wants to get revenge on Murti, and falsely accuses him of sexually assaulting a female teacher named Menaka.
+Murti becomes very demoralized by this incident and leaves the village abandoning his wife and children lest they also face the stigma of being related to him.

 His wife, Savitri, toils to make her son, Ravi, an engineer.
 Ravi grows up and returns to the village as the chief engineer for the village's new dam building project.
-Meanwhile, Bandookwala has been terrorizing all the villagers.
+Meanwhile, Bandookwala has been terrorizing the villagers.
 His daughter Rekha has been following in his footsteps and harasses people.
 Ravi's sister Padma gets involved with Munimji's son Shakti and becomes pregnant.
 Bandookwala wants to use this situation to torment Ravi.

 Shakti marries Padma according to Bandookwala's plan and starts torturing her.
 Rekha eventually understands how cruel her father is and falls in love with Ravi seeing his honesty and goodness.
 She pretends to be pregnant so that Bandookwala faces the same situation as Ravi had with his sister.
 Ravi suddenly finds his father among the workers of the dam and brings him back to prove his innocence in front of the village panchayat.
 Bandookwala is held responsible for all of his evil doings and is set to be punished by the panchayat, but Dharam Murti asks everyone to forgive him, on the condition that he mends his ways.
 Bandookwala promises to become a better person and his daughter Rekha is married to Ravi.